czhang-fm/3SF-application/Readme.md

 *Please list their names and roles for the project as well as how many hours per month will each person work on this project?*

--- PI: Chenyi Zhang (senior lecturer at University of Canterbury, New Zealand: https://profiles.canterbury.ac.nz/Chenyi-Zhang, https://scholar.google.com/citations?user=0W4CUDoAAAAJ&hl=en)
+-- Chenyi Zhang (PI, senior lecturer at University of Canterbury, New Zealand, https://scholar.google.com/citations?user=0W4CUDoAAAAJ&hl=en)

--- CoPI: Thanh Hai Tran (Independent researcher, Australia)
+-- Thanh-Hai Tran (CoPI, Independent researcher, Australia)

 -- Xilong Zhuo (PhD student at the University of Canterbury, New Zealand)